yuryb/drex/README.md

 ```

 #TL;DR;#
-`drex` is watching a module for updates and cleanly re-requires the module after update.
+`drex` is watching a module for updates and cleanly re-requires the module after the update.
-New code is being required, as if the new code is a totally different module, so require.cache is not a problem.
+New code is being require()d as if the new code is a totally different module, so require.cache is not a problem.

 Enjoy